-2 Complete the sentences with the correct form of make or let in your notebook.
+2 Complete the sentences with the correct form of make or let in vour notebook.

-- 1 I often L my best friend borrow my clothes because she 🖾 me borrow hers. - 2 Tom hates wearing smart clothes, but his mum 🖾 him buy an elegant suit before his first job interview. - 3 I forgot my English book, but Julia M me share hers. - 4 Ann is sometimes lazy, but her maths teacher k her study hard.

-3 Read the text and choose the correct answer: a, b or c.
+- 1 I often let my best friend borrow my clothes because she lets me borrow hers. - 2 Tom hates wearing smart clothes, but his mum made him buy an elegant suit before his first job interview. - 3 I forgot my English book, but Julia let me share hers. - 4 Ann is sometimes lazy, but her maths teacher makes her study hard. - 3> Read the text and choose the correct answer: a, b or c.

-opinions about other people based on their hairstyle.
-Our hair allows us 1 🖾 more than just how neat we are; it says a lot about our personality too.
+It may sound strange, but we form opinions about other people based on their hairstyle.
+Our hair allows us 1 6 more than just how neat we are; it says a lot about our personality too.
 So, long 2 🖾 hair is associated with people who care about their appearance and are fun, but may be money-oriented.
-Mediumlength hair 3 1 the impression that you are bright and kind, while short hair suggests you tend to be outgoing and self-confident.
-Individuals with a fringe can't stand 4 🖾 bored as they are highly motivated, action-oriented people.
+Mediumlength hair 3 6 the impression that you are bright and kind, while short hair suggests you tend to be outgoing and self-confident.
+Individuals with a fringe can't stand 4 bored as they are highly motivated, action-oriented people.

-As for the colour, bright shades make you 5 🖉 open-minded and eccentric.
+As for the colour, bright shades make you 5 for open-minded and eccentric.
 The texture, on the other hand, informs us how friendly the person is.
-People with curly or wavy hair come 6 🛵 as more easygoing than those with straight hair.
+People with curly or wavy hair come 6 as more easygoing than those with straight hair.
 So, look around and see how true this is!